-In most cases, I can convince the prosecutor to reduce the charge from OWI, or Operating While Intoxicated, to the lesser charge of OWVI, or Operating While Visibly Impaired.
+In most cases, I can negotiate with the prosecutor to reduce the charge from OWI, or Operating While Intoxicated or even Operating with a BAC of .17 or greater (High BAC), to the lesser charge of OWVI, or Operating While Visibly Impaired.
 This offense carries only 4 points to your driving record (not 6), and only requires that your license be restricted for 90 days.
 This means you never completely lose the privilege to drive, and the restrictions outlined earlier only last for 90 days.

 Impaired carries a smaller fine of up to $300.00 plus costs (as opposed to $500.00 plus costs for the OWI charge).
 There is still the possibility of up to 93 days in jail, although in almost all cases even any jail time is extremely unlikely, at least in the courts where I work.

 The ultimate issue in these cases, if you are facing a Drunk Driving charge, is simple: What is going to happen to me?

 Under Michigan law, a person who is convicted of or pleads guilty to an Impaired or Drunk Driving charge MUST undergo a standardized alcohol assessment test prior to being sentenced by the Judge.
 These tests are written questions and each answer has a point-value.
 That means your result is scored, like any test you take in school.
 The higher you score, the more likely you are to have or develop an alcohol problem.
 The lower you score, the less likely you are to have or to develop an alcohol problem.